facebookarchive/hack-hhvm-docs/README.md

 # Server up the files locally.

-Run a local HHVM server in the root directory.
+Run a local HHVM server in the root directory, so that `/manual` is a top level path.
 Navigate to `http://<your local sandbox>/manual/en`.

 # Scripts to help.